jlubawy/go-tee/README.md

 # go-tee

-Naive implementaion of Unix tee in Go.
+Basic implementation of Unix tee command in Go (created so I can use it on Windows).